 Requirements & Operations

-The GA-TF5 meets all requirements of a FEMA Type II Urban Search and Rescue Task Force and includes 98 firefighters certified in technical rescue disciplines.
+The GA-TF5 meets all requirements of a FEMA Type II Urban Search and Rescue Task Force and includes firefighters certified in multiple technical rescue disciplines.
 These disciplines include high angle, confined space, trench, vehicle / machinery extrication, wide area search and rescue, wilderness search and rescue, swift / flood water, and heavy structural collapse.
-All GA-TF5 members have completed a minimum of EMS first responder training and most have obtained the hazardous materials technician level training as well.
-In addition to meeting FEMA Type II for a US&R Task Force, GA-TF5 meets the requirements of a FEMA Type I Swift / Flood Water Rescue Team and FEMA Type II Wilderness Search and Rescue Team.
+All GA-TF5 members have completed a minimum of EMS first responder training.
+Most have obtained hazardous materials technician level training.
+In addition to meeting FEMA Type II for a US&R Task Force, GA-TF5 meets the requirements of a FEMA Type I Swift / Flood Water Rescue Team.

-GA-TF5 units are housed and operate out of Savannah Fire and Emergency Services’ Station 9 (2235 Capital Street).
-During US&R operations, the task force may utilizes a combination of available apparatus that includes:
+GA-TF5 units are housed and operate out of Station 9, at 2235 Capital Street.
+During US&R operations, the task force utilizes a variety of apparatus including:

 - Collapse response truck